Professor Pauline Mackay

-- Lecturer in Robert Burns Studies (Scottish Literature)
+- Professor of Robert Burns Studies and Cultural Heritage (Scottish Literature)

 Research interests